BlakeACollins/amazon-clone/README.md

 * Add to basket
 * Checkout page with remove from basket option
 * Subtotal component with total amount of items in basket
-* User Login and Authentication
+* User Login and Authentication with Firebase

 # Getting Started with Create React App